Skip to content

 set hosts

-Set target IP range for unauthenticated scans.
+Set target IP range for unauthenticated scans (discovery mode).

 Syntax: